PatrickAlphaC/nft-mix/README.md

 ```
 brownie run scripts/advanced_collectible/set_tokenuri.py --network rinkeby
 ```
-It may take some time for the image to render on opensea.
-So take your time here!
+And after some time, (you may have to wait up to 20 minutes for it to render on opensea), you should see your NFT on opensea!
+[It'll look something like this.](https://testnets.opensea.io/assets/0x8acb7ca932892eb83e4411b59309d44dddbc4cdf/0)
 ## Testing

 ```